spacetelescope/DRESSCode/docs/user_manual/data_reduction_with_dresscode.md

 # Data reduction with DRESSCode

-*Note*: The details of the different steps in the pipeline are explained in Chapter 2 of [Marjorie Decleir's PhD thesis](https://biblio.ugent.be/publication/8638711).
+*Note*: The details of the different steps in the pipeline are explained in Chapter 2 of <a href="https://biblio.ugent.be/publication/8638711" target="_blank">Marjorie Decleir's PhD thesis</a>.

 ## Sky images part 1